A Look Back at the Oregon Lottery®

 economic development projects.

-The Oregon Lottery is comprised of five internal divisions:
+The Oregon State Lottery has four internal divisions:

 The Director’s Office is responsible for the overall administration of the Lottery, as well as external activities, operational support, public affairs, internal audits, rules and policies, retail contracts administration, liaison to the Lottery Commission and legislative matters.